anton-k/monads-for-drummers/README.md

 (<$>) = fmap
 ~~~

-It's alittle bit windy but the concept is simple.
+It's a little bit windy but the concept is simple.
-We want to apply a pure function to a several "structured" with `m` values.
+We want to apply a pure function to several `m`-structured values.
 The `pure` is the same as `return`.

 We can redefine the two examples with Applicative and Functor: